 - I hate my job; should I change careers?

-- I wonder if I drink too much.
+- I wonder if I drink or smoke too much.

 - I can’t seem to get myself out of bed.